stebleen/HCI-Lab1-Automatic-Speech-Recognition/README.md

         _translate = QtCore.QCoreApplication.translate
         self.label_5.setText(_translate("MainWindow", mywords))
 Modifications to other code: added three methods for playing music, playing videos, and opening files, and added multithreading processing.
 (The specific code has been shown before)
-## 8. Video of Using Speech Recognition Mini Assistant